rubocop/ruby-style-guide/README.md

   ```

 * <a name="camelcase-classes"></a>
-  Use `CamelCase` for classes and modules.
+  Use `PascalCase` for classes and modules.
 (Keep acronyms like HTTP, RFC, XML
   uppercase.)
 <sup>[[link](#camelcase-classes)]</sup>